Danigy/bloonix-satellite-raspberrypi/README.md

 ### 1) Install minibian to a micro SD Card

-Go to [sourceforge.net/projects/minibian](https://sourceforge.net/projects/minibian/), download the latest minibian image and unpack the archive.
 Insert the Micro SD Card into your Laptop and use the following command to determine the name of the new device:

 ```
 $ dmesg -T